-Saint Patrick is also probably the best-known saint around the world, after Saint Therese of Lisieux.
-Not only are many people named after him, with some 7 million bearing his name, but many establishments, institutions, and churches are called after him, Saint Patrick's Cathedral in New York being the most famous of all.
+Saint Patrick is probably the best-known saint around the world, after Saint Therese of Lisieux.
+Not only are many people named after him, with some 7 million bearing his name, but many establishments, institutions, and churches are called after him.
+Saint Patrick's Cathedral in New York is the most famous of all.

 St. Patrick's kidnapping and imprisonment in Ireland

-By all historical accounts, Patrick was captured by an Irish raiding party somewhere along the west coast of what is known today as Great Britain, more than likely Scotland because of its proximity, although many would say Wales.
-We know that there were boats leaving from Strangford Lough in Larne at that time, around the year 426 AD (one can see Scotland from Larne on a clear day; it's about 10 miles away).
+By all historical accounts, Patrick was captured by an Irish raiding party somewhere along the west coast of what is known today as Great Britain.
+It was more than likely Scotland because of its proximity to Ireland, although many would say Wales.
+We know that there were boats leaving from Strangford Lough in Larne at that time, around the year 426 AD.
+(One can see Scotland from Larne on a clear day; it's about 10 miles away).

 How St. Patrick returned home and became a priest